hilalturkaslan/Data/README.md

-ai for sample do is an data app case study
+ai for sample do it is an data app case study